UK Postcode Geocoding API: Convert Postcodes to Coordinates (Python & JS)

 The problem: postcodes aren't coordinates

 Every UK property has a postcode.
 But if you're building a mapping feature, calculating distances, or running geospatial queries, you need latitude and longitude — not a string like "SW1A 1AA".
-Converting postcodes to coordinates (geocoding) is one of the most common data tasks in UK property tech.
+Converting postcodes to coordinates is one of the most common data tasks in UK property tech.

 The Homedata API gives you two levels of geocoding precision: